euthiagodealmeida/infraascode-templates/README.md

-# 🚀 Terraform Templates
+# 🚀 OpenTofu Templates

-A collection of reusable OpenTofu/Terraform modules for AWS infrastructure.
+A collection of reusable OpenTofu modules for AWS infrastructure.
 Each module is designed as a "Lego piece" that can be used independently or combined to build complex infrastructure.

 ## 📁 Structure

 ```
-terraform-templates/
+opentofu-templates/
 ├── aws/
 │   ├── ec2/                    # EC2 instance module
 │   ├── examples/               # Practical examples